Sakai, Ibaraki: History

 In the Edo period, the village of Sakai was part of the jōkamachi of Sekiyado Domain on the opposite bank of the Tone River, and was a port for river traffic to and from Edo.
 The area was part of Shimōsa Province and was transferred to Ibaraki Prefecture in 1875 after the start of the Meiji period.
 The town of Sakai was proclaimed with the establishment of the modern municipalities system on April 1, 1889.

 Government

 Sakai has a mayor-council form of government with a directly elected mayor and a unicameral town council of 12 members.
 Sakai, together with neighboring Bandō and Goka, contributes two members to the Ibaraki Prefectural Assembly.
 In terms of national politics, the town is part of Ibaraki 7th district of the lower house of the Diet of Japan.

 Economy

-The economy of Sakai in primarily agricultural, with rice, lettuce and cabbage as the main cash corps.
+The economy of Sakai in primarily agricultural, with rice, lettuce and cabbage as the main cash crops.
 The town has three industrial parks.